Ireland’s dreamiest manor and country house wedding venues

 Adare Manor is truly breath taking.
 The sweeping driveway sets the scene for a wedding of epic proportions.
 With its neo-gothic architecture meticulously restored, inside, Adare Manor is all sweeping arches, grand proportions, tapestries, stained glass windows and crystal chandeliers.
 Outside, the estate stretches for 800 acres, with neatly landscaped gardens, a romantic walled garden and hidden ruins within the estate boundaries.

-Adare Manor is an exclusive five-star hotel and wedding venue.
-Within close proximity to both Shannon and Cork airports, it is especially popular for destination weddings, and for golfers too – it’s set to host the Ryder Cup in 2027.
+This is an exclusive five-star hotel and wedding venue, within close proximity to both Shannon and Cork airports.
+It is especially popular for destination weddings, and for golfers too – it’s set to host the Ryder Cup in 2027.

 Wedding vows can be exchanged on the front lawn with the Manor as backdrop, or in the more intimate setting of the walled garden.
 There are plenty of options for group photos such as the dramatic entrance foyer, central staircase or opulence of the banquet areas.
 And for those who dream of a church wedding, Adare village has a number of churches steeped in ancient history to add solemnity to the occasion.